Introduction to Pong

 - Learn how to use Databases with MS SQL Server and Linq

-English [Auto] Welcome to the Punke chapter in this chapter we are going to build a clone of the huge success from the 70s.
-Paul and this is pretty much just the first video game ever from what I know and we are going to build pretty much this game as you can see.
-We have we have the we have the game with it play one and play or two.
+English [Auto] Welcome to the Pong chapter in this chapter, we are going to build a clone of the huge success from the 70s Pong, and this is pretty much the first video game ever from what I know.
+And we are going to build pretty much the game, as you can see.
+We have we have we have the game with play one and player two.
 Then we have two records and the ball flying around.
-We are using sounds in here and we have a scoring system and it is as you see the ball goes faster and faster every time and every hit and that makes the game more and more difficult because the bats are not getting faster and they are.
-All right so this is pretty much the end result of what we're going to build in this chapter.
+We are using sounds in here and we have a scoring system.
+And as you see, the ball goes faster and faster every time and every hit.
+And that makes the game more and more difficult because the bets are not getting faster and they are.
+All right.
+So this is pretty much the end result of what we're going to build in this chapter.
 We will use different scenes.
-So we are going to have a main page where you can start from and you can press play in order to get to the game.
-And then there is a GAME OVER screen where you simply see the game over text.
-Lay it out laid out just in front of you and this will teach you many different things.
-If we go back to our game you will see how to use physics because of this wreckage here for example has to have physics has to collide with the ball in order for a ball to bounce back.
-Then you will learn about physics materials because otherwise you can't have this bounciness that we have seen then we will see how to use scores.
-How do you create a user interface how to create a game map as you can see here the whole arena with the edges and cutline in here.
+So we are going to have a main page where we can start from and you can press play in order to get to the game.
+And then there is a game over screen where you simply see the game over text, lay layout laid out just in front of you.
+And this will teach you many different things.
+If we go back to our game, you will see how to use physics because of this record here, for example, has to have physics.
+We have has to collide with the ball in order for the ball to bounce back.
+Then you will learn about physics materials because otherwise you can't have this bounciness that we have seen.
+Then we will see how to use Schaus, how to create a user interface, how to create a game map.
+As you can see here, the whole arena with the edges and cutline in here.
 So there's plenty to learn in this chapter.
 So have fun and start with the first video.
-And by the way for this chapter we also have text material so you can follow along with text and learn from there as well.
+And by the way, for this chapter, we also have text materials so you can follow along the text and learn from there as well.
 All right.
-So see you in the next video.
-And let's get started.
+So see you in the next video and let's get started.